 Our stock price is likely to be highly volatile.
 The stock market in general and the market for smaller pharmaceutical and biotechnology companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
-As a result of this volatility, you may not be able to sell your common stock at or above the initial public offering price and you may lose some or all of your investment.
 The market price for our common stock may be influenced by many factors, including:

-- the timing and results of applications for FDA approval of Furoscix and other regulatory actions with respect to our product candidates; - the pricing and reimbursement of Furoscix, if approved, and of other product candidates that may be approved; - regulatory actions with respect to our competitors' products and product candidates; - the success of existing or new competitive products or technologies; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments: - the timing and results of clinical trials of our pipeline product candidates; - commencement or termination of collaborations for our development programs; - failure or discontinuation of any of our development programs; - results of clinical trials of product candidates of our competitors; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights, including proprietary rights that we inlicense from third parties, such as Sensile; - the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or clinical development programs; - the results of our efforts to develop additional product candidates or products; - actual or anticipated changes in estimates as to financial results or development timelines; - announcement or expectation of additional financing efforts;

-- sales of our common stock by us, our insiders or other stockholders; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in estimates or recommendations by securities analysts, if any, that cover our stock; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.
+- the timing and results of applications for FDA approval of Furoscix and other regulatory actions with respect to our product candidates; - the pricing and reimbursement of Furoscix, if approved, and of other product candidates that may be approved; - regulatory actions with respect to our competitors' products and product candidates; - the success of existing or new competitive products or technologies; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments; - the timing and results of clinical trials of our pipeline product candidates; - commencement or termination of collaborations for our development programs; - failure or discontinuation of any of our development programs; - results of clinical trials of product candidates of our competitors: - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights, including proprietary rights that we in-license from third parties, such as Sensile; - the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or clinical development programs; - the results of our efforts to develop additional product candidates or products; - actual or anticipated changes in estimates as to financial results or development timelines; - announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders or other stockholders; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in estimates or recommendations by securities analysts, if any, that cover our stock; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.